Leadership and Innovation Courses: Fall 2024

 3 Credit Hour(s)

-This course focuses on the individual as a leader and helps build understanding of the value the individual leader brings to his/her professional and personal arenas including how the leader is perceived by stakeholders and customers.
+This course focuses on the individual as a leader and helps build understanding of the value the individual leader brings to their professional and personal arenas including how the leader is perceived by stakeholders and customers.
 Students examine the key elements of positioning, branding, and marketing as well as the economic and motivational drivers in markets.
 Students refine their vision and mission statements and explore their uniqueness as leaders.
 They determine their market position as leaders and how their value proposition supports effective leadership and can serve as a leadership tool.
 Students develop their individual leadership brands and models and use the principles and practices of marketing to develop their individual leadership marketing plan.
 Learning methodologies include action learning, case and article analysis, personal reflection, and presentation.
-Prerequisite: Majors only.
+Prerequisite: Majors only..
 (GR)

 LEAD 540: Research Project/Thesis in Leadership And Innovation I